Chaitu328/react-app-INTV3/README.md

 ### 2. **CSS Modules**

-CSS Modules allow for modular and scoped CSS.
-You import the CSS file as an object, where each class name is a property of the object.
-This avoids global scope issues and prevents class name collisions.
+We use CSS Modules for modular and scoped CSS.
+We import the CSS file as an object, where each class name is a property of that object.
+This approach helps avoid global scope issues and class name collisions.

 **File: `Xmodel.module.css`**